frousseu/CauseAndCorrelation/README.md

 # CauseAndCorrelation
-Package of functions for the path analysis [summer school course](http://www.billshipley.recherche.usherbrooke.ca/summer%20school%20path%20analysis.htm) by [B. Shipley](http://www.billshipley.recherche.usherbrooke.ca/)
+Package of functions for the path analysis [summer school course](http://www.billshipley.recherche.usherbrooke.ca/summer%20school%20path%20analysis.htm) by [Bill Shipley](http://www.billshipley.recherche.usherbrooke.ca/)

 ## Installation

-First, make sure that you have the latest version of [R](https://cran.r-project.org/) on your computer, or at least a very recent version.
-To install the package from GitHub, type the following commands in your R or RStudio console:
+First, make sure that you have the [latest version of R](https://cran.r-project.org/) on your computer, or at least a very recent version.
+To install the package from GitHub, type the following commands in your [R](https://cran.r-project.org/)  or [RStudio](https://www.rstudio.com/products/RStudio/#Desktop) console:

 ```r
 # install package dependencies first